A Guide to Wedding Officiant Cost, Fees and Donations

 Travel Fees

-Hiring someone who isn't local to where your wedding is taking place can be another hidden expense that impacts your wedding officiant cost.
+Hiring someone who isn't local to where your wedding is taking place can be another hidden expense that impacts your cost of an officiant.
 "For example, if you are looking for an ultra-conservative Orthodox Jewish Rabbi or a Hindu pandit to officiate your wedding, you may have to fly someone in, which adds travel and accommodations to the budget," says Chase.

 Some vendors will charge travel fees by the mile or the hour, while others will have a flat rate depending on the distance, so it's important to ask your officiant upfront how their pricing is determined.